 The recent phishing attacks on Uber, Twilio, and Cloudflare show that as authentication mechanisms have evolved, so have the attack methods.
 A new and worrying trend is the rise of one time password interception bots along with OTP interception services for sale on the dark web, which specifically aim to intercept TOTPs and use them along with the password in real time, for account takeovers.

 To address over-reliance on passwords and other such issues, the Fast Identity Online (FIDO Alliance), an open industry association formed to help improve authentication security and reduce the world’s over-reliance on passwords, began publishing a set of specifications for passwordless and phishing-resistant authentication.

-Today, most major browsers have implemented or are implementing the finalised WebAuthn specification, for the first time making a standardised, web-integrated, phishing-resistant authentication mechanism broadly available to relying parties and their users–without the need for special reader hardware, or driver installation.
+Today, most major browsers have implemented or are implementing the finalized WebAuthn specification, for the first time making a standardized, web-integrated, phishing-resistant authentication mechanism broadly available to relying parties and their users–without the need for special reader hardware, or driver installation.

 Impact on 2FA and barriers to adoption

 In theory, FIDO-based solutions can drastically increase the security of consumer two-factor authentication by providing phishing resistance, regardless of whether those use cases care about hardware-based sign-in credentials or not.
 But two major problems have obstructed adoption:

 - Recovery issues: Credentials managed by those platform authenticators (authenticators built into devices that the user already owned) are lost when the user replaces or loses the device.
 Because of this, the user can’t rely on platform authenticators when signing into a mission-critical application for the first time from a brand new device).
 There is no alternative to having to re-enroll each new device, no easy way to recover from lost or stolen devices.